Skip to main content

 Before manually purging the cache, ensure that no containers have the volume mounted, otherwise an error during transcription might occur.
 Consider creating a new docker volume as a temporary cache while performing purging maintenance on the cache.

-Linking to a GPU inference Container
+Linking to a GPU Inference Container

 The GPU Inference Container allows multiple speech recognition containers to offload heavy inference tasks to a GPU, where they can be batched and parallelized more efficiently.

-The CPU is run as normal, but with the additional environment variable SM_INFERENCE_ENDPOINT which indicates the GRPC endpoint of the inference server.
+The CPU is run as normal, but with the additional environment variable SM_INFERENCE_ENDPOINT which indicates the GRPC endpoint of the Inference Server.

 Speech containers running in GPU mode use less local CPU and memory, so they can be packed more densely on a server.